-- 18. (1) An application for an order under section 16 may not be made after the end of the period of six years from- - (a) in the case of infringing goods, the date on which the trademark was applied to the goods or their packaging, - (b) in the case of infringing material, the date on which the trademark was applied to the material, or - (c) in the case of infringing articles, the date on which they were made, except as provided in the following subsection.
+- (a) in the case of infringing goods, the date on which the trademark was applied to the goods or their packaging, - (b) in the case of infringing material, the date on which the trademark was applied to the material, or - in the case of infringing articles, the date on which they were made,

-(2) If during the whole or part of that period the proprietor of the registered trademark is prevented by fraud or concealment from discovering the facts entitling him to apply for an order, an application may be made at any time before the end of the period of six years from the date on which he could with reasonable diligence have discovered those facts.
+- If during the whole or part of that period the proprietor of the registered trademark is prevented by fraud or concealment from discovering the facts entitling him to apply for an order, an application may be made at any time before the end of the period of six years from the date on which he could with reasonable diligence have discovered those facts. - 19.
+(1) Where infringing goods, material or articles have been delivered up in pursuance of an order under article 16, an action by writ of summon may be brought before the Court by any party interested -